PoisotLab/ms_straight_lines/manuscript.md

 Taken together, this suggests that the LSSL model is insufficiently flexible to accurately reproduce the data.

 ![Beta Binomial model fits better and makes a plausible range of predictions](figures/models_links.png){#fig:PP_counterfactual}

-### Beta Binomial model fits better and makes a plausible range of predictions

 The constant connectance model makes many predictions which are only approximate.
 The power law model makes predictions which are closer to observed values, but they are frequently too low.
 The beta binomial makes roughly the same predictions as the power law, but in this case they are held within biologically possible values.